Tyrn/wei/the-insider-en.typ

 the end.

-     "In a two day trip from your Assalah, the mountains begin and I was cut off in  the mountain  woods with maybe a thousand people, and Kharan  - that was  the  scoundrel's  name - had  about  fifteen thousand.
+     "In a two day trip from your Assalah, the mountains begin and I was cut off in  the mountain  woods with maybe a thousand people, and Kharan---that was  the  scoundrel's  name---had  about  fifteen thousand.
 But while Kharan dawdled on the plains, I ordered  the trees along the road  to be axed  part way.
 When they finally entered  the  forest,  the  trees started falling  on their heads and we butchered the ones who were still alive.
 Still, it wasn't